PAPERS, PRE-PRINTS, REVIEWS

 Journal of Biological Chemistry 2009 Nov;284(47):32906-13 PDF Abstract on Medline Supporting Info.

 Affibodies are like antibodies but smaller and easier to make.
-We introduced an
+We introduced an artificial

-dissociation we could improve detection sensitivity and stability.
-We are working to
+improve detection sensitivity and stability.
+We are working to make this reaction faster and

-make this reaction faster and more general, to enable detection of disease markers
+more general, to enable detection of disease markers present in blood at concentrations

-present in blood at concentrations too low for current tests.
+too low for current tests.

 Monovalent, reduced-size quantum dots for imaging receptors on living cells.